1. Overview

 A JSONObject is an unordered collection of key and value pairs, resembling Java’s native Map implementations.

-• Values can be anything from a Boolean, Number, String, JSONArray or even a JSONObject.NULL object
+• Values can be anything from a Boolean, Number, String, or JSONArray to even a JSONObject.NULL object.

 It also supports the following main methods: